Dxk0ta/project-2/README.md

  # Happy Healthy Minds!
  Welcome to my second project!
 This is my first fullstack website and I wanted to do something meaningful with it!
-Mental health is very important to me, so I thought it would be cool to have a website that feeds you resources spacifically to your needs!
+Mental health is very important to me, so I thought it would be cool to have a website that feeds you resources spacifically to your needs and gives you a organized, visually appealing place to store the information just for you!

 Here is the link!